Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Q: What types of kielbasa work best in the air fryer?

-A: Smoked (pre-cooked) Polish-style pork or beef kielbasa offers the best balance of texture and browning.
-Turkey kielbasa and chicken kielbasa also work beautifully and tend to produce a slightly leaner finish.
+A: Smoked (pre-cooked) Polish-style pork or beef kielbasa delivers the best balance of browning and juiciness.

 showing the crispness of smoked vs. fresh Air Fryer Reviews